coderofsalvation/hubot-script-http/README.md

 # Security

-This is a proof of concept, therefore its not totally secure.
+This is a proof of concept, therefore its not totally secure when you are not using https + hubot's express authentication (using env variables).
-The pseudo ip-security is probably fine for intranets but you probably want to add https-auth in case of sensitive-data-over-the-web (which was not my case)
+Since not everybody will go thru this labour of setting this up, I've included a pseudo ip-security.

 # Todo